mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 ## Conclusion

 Anonymization of datasets is a critical method to promote the exploration and practice of data science through open data.
 Fake data generators that already exist give us the opportunity to ensure that private data is obfuscated.
-This issue becomes how to leverage these fake data generators while still maintaining a high quality dataset with semantic relations preserved for further analysis.
-As we've seen throughout the post, even just the anonymization of just two fields, name and email can lead to potential problems.
+The issue becomes how to leverage these fake data generators while still maintaining and preserving a high quality dataset with semantic relations for further analysis.
+As we've seen throughout the post, even the anonymization of just two fields, name and email can lead to potential problems.

 This problem, and the code in this post are associated with a real case study.
 For District Data Labs' Entity Resolution Research Lab<sup><small>[3](#apd-footnote-3)</small></sup> I wanted to create a dataset that removed PII of DDL members while maintaining duplicates and structure to study entity resolution.
 The source dataset was 1,343 records in CSV form and contained name and emails that I wanted to anonymize.

-Using the strategy I mentioned for domain name mapping, the dataset contained 245 distinct domain names, 185 of which were hapax legomena (appeared only once).
+Using the strategy I mentioned for domain name mapping, the dataset contained 245 distinct domain names, 185 of which appeared only once.
 There was a definite long tail, as the first 20 or so most frequent domains were the majority of the records.
-Once I generated the whitelist as above, I manually edited the mappings to ensure that there were no duplicates and that major work domains were &ldquo;professional enough&rdquo;.
+Once I generated the whitelist as described above, I manually edited the mappings to ensure that there were no duplicates and that major work domains were &ldquo;professional enough&rdquo;.

 Using the fuzzy matching process was also a bear.
 It took on average, 28 seconds to compute the pairwise scores.
 Using a threshold score of 50, I was proposed 5,110 duplicates (out of a possible 901,153 combinations).
 I went through 354 entries (until the score was below 65) and was satisfied that I covered many of the duplicates in the dataset.

-In the end the dataset that I anonymized was of a high quality.
-It obfuscated personally identifying information like name and email and I'm happy to make the data set public.
-Of course, you could reverse the some of the information in the dataset.
+The resulting anonymized dataset was of a high quality and obfuscated personally identifying information like name and email.
+Of course, you could reverse some of the information in the dataset.
 For example, I'm listed in the dataset, and one of the records indicates a relationship between a fake user and a blog post, which I'm on record as having written.
 However, even though you can figure out who I am and what else I've done in the dataset, you wouldn't be able to use it to extract my email address, which was the goal.

-In the end, anonymizing a dataset is a lot of work, with a lot of gotchas and hoops to jump through.
-However, I hope you will agree that it is invaluable in an open data context.
+In the end, eventhough anonymizing a dataset is a lot of work, it is invaluable in an open data context.
 By sharing data, resources, and tools we can use many eyes to provide multiple insights and to drive data science forward.

 ### Footnotes